 Veal Bones

-• Spread veal bones in a single layer in roasting pan and place in 450° oven until the bones begin to brown or for about 1 1/2 hours.
+• Spread 8 lbs veal knuckle bones in a single layer in roasting pan and place in 450°F oven until the bones begin to brown or for about 1 1/2 hours.

 • Move bones to stock pot with the vegetables.